Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Meyerland

-Meyerland is that dependable neighborhood that keeps getting better.
-After some flooding issues, lots of homes got complete makeovers, so you’ll find great value in updated houses with mature trees everywhere.
+Meyerland is a dependable neighborhood that keeps getting better.
+After some flooding issues, many homes got complete makeovers, so you’ll find great value in updated houses with mature trees everywhere.

-The schools are decent, and you can get to the Galleria or downtown pretty easily.
+The schools are decent, and you can easily get to the Galleria or downtown.
 There’s also a strong community feel.

 The local Jewish community has deep roots here, which shows in all the great local businesses.